 Pro Tip: You need to make sure that the interest is low on the loan you move your debts into.
 You never want to end up paying more interest after you consolidate your debt.

 Not everyone applies for a small business loan when they need money for their company.
-Some use a personal loan instead.
+Some use online personal loans for good credit instead.
 In fact, this is one of the most common reasons people take out personal loans.

 Pro Tip: If you can’t qualify for a business loan, then maybe you should take that as a warning flag.
 It might be time to reconsider how much money you should put into your business.

 You can’t always afford to fix your house, but when it requires your immediate attention – like if we’re talking about a broken pipe, roof damage, heater problems in the winter, etc. – you might have to take out a loan to fund the repair.

 Pro Tip: Invest in home insurance.
 For a little bit a month now you can protect yourself against huge expenses in the future.

 It always costs more to fix your car than you think it’s going to.
 My battery died a couple weeks ago and they told me it was going to cost $160 to replace it.
 I remember when car batteries used to cost $40.
 The worst part is you need your car to get to work, so you kind of have to pay whatever it costs to get the job done.